Cholera - Prevention

 Environmental improvement measures include:

-• Constructing closed waste treatment systems
+• Constructing enclosed waste disposal systems

 • Regularly spraying insecticides to reduce vectors like flies

-When to Consult a Medical Professional
+When to Consult Medical Professionals

 Conditions requiring immediate medical attention include:

-• Acute diarrhea accompanied by severe dehydration symptoms
+• Acute diarrhea with severe dehydration symptoms

-• Contact with feces of cholera patients
+• Contact with excreta from cholera patients

 • Gastrointestinal discomfort after consuming suspicious food